 Ski Bum: A Ski Bum is somebody that manages to stay in a ski resort without working or completing a course.
 Quite often Ski Bums stay in vans or on their friend’s floors.
 Although it sounds like an affordable way to spend a season, it definitely isn’t.
 Eating in restaurants all the time and spending every evening in a bar, because you don’t have a room or bed to relax in or your van is too cold, can become very expensive.
 Nevertheless, doing a season this way will guarantee you more free time to go skiing or boarding than any of the other options on this list!

 To be a Ski Bum you will need to ensure the following:

 - You either own a camper van or know a number of good friends living in the resort that you intend to spend your season

 - You choose a resort that is affordable (we wouldn’t recommend Verbier or Courchevel)

-- You spend your season at a resort where people won’t judge you on your poor personal hygiene, and where being a Ski Bum is socially
+- You spend your season at a resort where people won’t judge you on your poor personal hygiene, and where being a Ski Bum is socially acceptable.

-- You write a weekly budget and stick to
+- You write a weekly budget and stick to it.

 Work as a Nanny: This option is generally more popular with girls looking to earn some good money over the winter.
 In all of the larger resorts there will be a number of nanny agencies that you can register with for work.
 More than often these agencies require you to have experience looking after young children and some relevant qualifications.